0x57Origin/OriginLabs/Blue_Team/Hardening_Baselines/Windows_CIS_Baseline_Check.md

 **Why the snapshot:** some CIS settings can break applications in Windows.
 The snapshot is your rollback point if something stops working.

 We'll also find the exact Windows 11 build, so the scores can be tied to that specific build.
+Mine is -> **Host:** Windows 11 Enterprise Evaluation, Version 25H2 (OS Build 26200.6584)

 ---